-- The Calculus Fight Club Review Sessions are held on the Monday night before each of the three Wednesday night tests, from 9 pm - midnight on the 3rd floor of the M-section of Martin Hall.
+- The Calculus Fight Club Review Sessions are held on the Monday night before each of the three Wednesday night tests, from 9 pm - midnight on the FIRST floor of the M-section of Martin Hall.
+Look for signs announcing the exact room numbers.
 Questions from the previously given exam will be discussed.
 Drop-in by yourself or with friends!

 A: No. Math 1020 requires a TI-84 Plus (or SE or CSE or CE) or TI-83 Plus calculator.
 No exceptions will be made.

 Q: Do I need to buy the Lecture Guide and WebAssign access?
 What's the most economical way to buy them?
 Will it benefit me to subscribe/upgrade to Cengage Unlimited?

 A: Both the 2018-19 Lecture Guide and WebAssign access are required for ALL sections of Math 1020.
 The most economical way to make these purchases will depend upon several factors.
 Please refer to this flow chart to help you decide which option is best for you.
 If you have additional questions about Cengage Unlimited, please refer to their FAQs page.